blochroni/CandivoreDataEngineerAssignment/Question3/README.md

 4. **Data Types**: Columns such as `Cost`, `Likes_Count`, and `Publish_Date` are handled with appropriate data types (e.g., integers, timestamps, floats).

-## Future Improvements

-- **Error Logging**: Implement error logging for better debugging in case of failures.
-- **Parallelization**: Explore parallelizing the data enrichment process for faster performance with larger datasets.

 ## License